-Every day, thousands of students across the nation are progressing through lesson plans to develop skills across Common Core State Standards.
-Although teachers often have progress visability using classroom tools such as online dashboards, accumulated growth is not always as evident to the students.
+Every day, thousands of students across the nation are progressing through lesson plans to develop skills aligned with state standards.
+Although teachers often have progress visibility using classroom tools such as online dashboards, accumulated growth is not always as evident to the students.
 In observing the creative ways teachers incorporate eSpark into their classroom routines, we've noticed that successful classrooms consistently display visual charts for tracking student progress.

 Visual representations of growth help students feel pride when they complete a project or lesson.
 Sharing data and performance information matters, and the "practice is most effective as an ongoing part of a classroom culture in which students are always collecting and analyzing information in order to improve," states Mindshift in an excerpt from "Leaders of Their Own Learning: Transforming Schools Through Student-Engaged Assessment."
 Looking for creative ways to develop new classroom tools to outwardly display student progress?
 Check out four real examples below from classrooms in Michigan, Chicago, and New York.

 4 Charts for Tracking Student Progress

 In the Michigan example below, a door is placed above each student’s light bulb to represent every ten doors the student unlocked in eSpark (a door is unlocked at the end of each quest to allow students to move on and conquer their next Common Core standard).

 Similarly, in another Michigan Kindergarten classroom, teacher Hilary Speshock created a visual with ice cream cones to display progress (seen below).
 When students can see how much they have accomplished throughout the year and receive fun rewards like ice cream scoops for working hard, it encourages them to stay focused and continue working toward their personal academic goals.